escalonn/arko-shortcuts/arko-shortcuts-readme.txt

 b will go to the next holding in demesne s is bound to the 'split navy' button if you have a single navy selected / opens the find title interface

+Note that n no longer merges or splits units, and z and b no longer rebalance them.

 TROUBLESHOOTING:
 If you have problems using this submod, delete your HIP folder and reinstall